wojtossfm/godot_scml_importer/README.md

  * fix optimisation logic that would incorrectly remove the last keyframe from a chain of similar values leading to incorrect animations
  * adjust "leaf" bones to not attempt to automatically calculate length to avoid generating a warning on import
  * issue a warning if importing an SCML file that is not generated with "r11"
+ * fix animation speed issue - treat times as being in ms and set default playback speed on import to 1

 ### 0.9.1